 Use a Costly Provider to Setup the Structure

 Setting up the ROBS structure can be costly and many ROBS providers charge upwards of $5,000 to get you started.
 If you don’t research ROBS providers, you may end up spending more than you should to set up the structure.
-IRA Financial charges just $3,500 for setup and $100/month for record-keeping services.
+IRA Financial charges just $3,500 for setup and less than $1,000 annually for record-keeping services.
 While this is still a high fee, our competitive pricing will help you save thousands in setting up your structure.

 We also offer the highest level of service.
 If you’re interested to learn more, contact IRA Financial at 800-472-0646 to speak with a specialist and ask about pricing and additional services for the Rollover as Business Startups structure.